mdamire/bankid-6/README.md

 ```
 <br>

-The `BankIdClient` also has `phone_auth` and `phone_sign` methods initiate authentication and signing orders while the customer is on the phone.
+The `BankIdClient` also has `phone_auth` and `phone_sign` methods that initiate authentication and signing orders while the customer is on the phone.
 You need to pass a personal number and the BankID will send the request to the customer's BankID app.
 These methods return a `BankIdPhoneStartResponse` object.
 ```
 >>> phone_start_response = BankIdClient().phone_auth('199002113166', callInitiator="RP")
 >>> [attr for attr in dir(phone_start_response) if not attr.startswith('_')]
 ['data', 'orderRef', 'response', 'status_code', 'url']
 ```

-Both `sign` and `phone_sign` methods require `userVisibleData` parameter.
+Both `sign` and `phone_sign` methods require the `userVisibleData` parameter.
 ```
 >>> BankIdClient().sign('192.168.0.1', userVisibleData="Hello!
 Sign this test documents")
 <class 'bankid6.handlers.BankIdStartResponse'> response status: 200;